Εικόνες σελίδας

 MINING SURVEYING.

-12. ELEMENTARY GEODESY.-Triangulation; determination. of meridian; convergency of meridians; computation and empirical adjustment of a triangulation.
+12. ELEMENTARY GEODESY.-Triangulation; determination of meridian; convergency of meridians; computation and empirical adjustment of a triangulation.

 13. UNDERGROUND SURVEYING.-General features of underground surveying.
 Methods of transferring the azimuth of the surface to the underground survey.
 Alignment, and the setting out of tunnels, &c., in curves.
 Methods of securing precision in underground survey.
-Special instruments and their use. relation between surface and mine workings.
+Special instruments and their use.
+The relation between surface and mine workings.
 The survey of the positions of strata, veins, &c., their dip, strike, intersection, &c.
-Graphic methods of solving problems as to the dip, strike and intersection of veins.
+Graphic methods of solving problems as to the dip, strike and

 14. DEVIATION OF BORES.-Methods of determining the direction and inclination of a bore and the instruments required.
-15. MINING CARTOGRAPHY.-Systems of representing the results of mining surveys.

 BOOKS RECOMMENDED FOR REFERENCE.
 Johnson's Theory and Practice of Surveying; Jackson's Aid to Survey Practice; Bauernfeind's Elemente der Vermessungskunde; Jordan's Handbuch der Vermessungskunde; Wilson's Topographic Surveying; Downing'sHydraulics; Neville's Hydraulic Tables, Coefficients and Formula; Jackson's Hydraulic Manual; Ganguillet's and Kutter's Flow of Water in Rivers and Channels; Merriman's Hydraulics; Robinson's Marine Surveying; Hawkins' Astronomy (Elementary); Chauvenet's Spherical and Practical Astronomy (Advanced); Doolittle's Astronomy; Clarke's Geodesy; Gore's Elements of Geodesy; Merriman's Least Squares; Wright's Adjustment of Observations; Brough's Mine Surveying.